action

 As United Methodists, “our covenant with God calls us to steward, protect, and defend God’s creation” (Book of Resolutions, Resolution 1033: Caring for Creation) and to “advocate for policies rooted in justice and sustainability” (Book of Resolutions, Resolution 1035: Climate Change and the Church’s Response).

-Last year, Congress and the Administration took significant steps to address the climate crisis.
+With the help of consistent advocacy from United Methodists, the recently adopted Fiscal Year 2024 federal budget package provides modest funding for climate and environmental programs.
 Provisions in the Inflation Reduction Act put the United States on a path to reducing emissions 40% by 2030.
-As part of the United Nations climate summit (COP27), the Biden Administration agreed to a financial mechanism that will support countries experiencing climate-related losses and damages.
+As part of the United Nations climate summit (COP27), the Biden Administration agreed to a financial mechanism that will support vulnerable countries experiencing climate-related losses and damages.
+At COP28, the gathered global community committed to transitioning away from fossil fuels and agreeing to triple renewable energy globally by 2030.

 Together, we can help shape the climate agenda in Congress so that it reflects our shared vision of justice for God’s people and God’s planet.